rikuhaa/mathedit/README.md

 rendered to a gif-image by CodeCogs and added to the cursor position in your CKEditor.
 You can further edit the math-value by right-clicking on it and choosing math-editor from the context-menu or by double-clicking on it.

+*****

+EXAMPLE:

+A simple test-installation including all the needed dependencies can be found in 'test'-folder.
+You should be able to run it by simple opening 'test/test.html' in a browser (won't probably open in IE though without little changes).